proteinreport/proteinreport.org/content/en/events/ppaa-webinar-plant-protein-business-financing-101/index.md

 date: 2020-11-18 21:19:11
 lastmod: 2020-11-18 21:19:11
 slug: /ppaa-webinar-plant-protein-business-financing-101
-description: "Grab a cup of coffee and hear stories from our special guest speaker, Corey Keith, business coach and financing specialist at Keith &amp; Associates.
-Explore the different options for financing your company.
-He will be joined by entrepreneur Ahmad Yehya, president of Nabati Foods.
-The ambitious and fast-growing company of plant-based foods is based in Edmonton.
-This one-hour webinar organized by the Plant Protein Alliance of Alberta.
+description: "Grab a cup of coffee and hear stories from our special guest speaker, Corey Keith, business coach and financing specialist at Keith & Associates.
+Explore the different options for financing your company.He will be joined by entrepreneur Ahmad Yehya, president of Nabati Foods.
+The ambitious and fast-growing company of plant-based foods is based in Edmonton.This one-hour webinar organized by the Plant Protein Alliance of Alberta.Schedule:• Introduction (5 minutes)• Presentations (30 minutes)• Q&A (10 minutes)"
-Schedule:
-• Introduction (5 minutes)
-• Presentations (30 minutes)
-• Q&amp;A (10 minutes)"
 proteins: [Plant-Based]
 products: [NA]
 topics: [Business]
-regions: [US &amp; Canada]
+regions: [US & Canada]
 images: ["logo_0.png"]
 banner_image: "Copy of Financing 101.png"
 online: TRUE